s13bp/CELO201-MKT/README.md

         -Create React App
         -Hardhat
         -Ethers
-The project was deployed to the Alfajores Testnet and the smart-contract code was verified, and this makes the owner able to make contract changes after deployment, say, changing the listing price.
-The link to the verified contract Alfejores testnet is
+The project was deployed to the Alfajores Testnet and the smart-contract code was verified, and this makes the owner able to make contract changes after deployment, say, changing the listing price.[Click Me to VIEW THE VERIFIED CONTRACT](https://alfajores-blockscout.celo-testnet.org/address/0x308A4f8D1677cF5a44ECe0A0fe0E322edED53487/contracts)
+ The dapp works well with all the functions running as they should be.